-Name Change petitions are available online.
-A student who is currently enrolled or has applied to graduate and is requesting an official name change on his or her academic records must complete this form and present it, in person, at the Office of the Registrar.
+Name Change petitions are available at the Office of the Registrar.
+A student who is currently enrolled or has applied to graduate and is requesting an official name change on his or her academic records must complete this form and present it, in person, at the Office of the

+Registrar.
 You must submit documentation showing legal change of name (court order) or use of requested name on official documentation (e.g., drivers license, social security card, passport, marriage certificate, etc.).
 You may also correct your name at the Office of the Registrar if, for example, it is misspelled or the punctuation is incorrect.
 Be prepared to show proof of the correctly spelled name.